 Currently, we are in the era of great resignation.
 People change jobs more than ever before, and employers struggle to attract and keep the best talent out there.

-Social selling can also be a great employer branding tactic.
+Besides boosting your company’s brand awareness, social selling can also be a great employer branding tactic.
 When leaders, sales professionals, and other employees engage in content sharing on social media, they are also getting in front of the eyes of potential job candidates.

 Since candidates trust employees more than they trust brands, social selling is considered a powerful social recruting method!